 About the INTREPID-2566 Study

-Doctors will assess patients who come into the emergency room at one of the participating hospitals with a TBI.
-Patients may be entered into the study if they:
+Doctors assessed patients who presented to the emergency room at one of the participating hospitals with a TBI.
+Patients were entered into the study if they:

 - Are between 16 and 75 years of age

 - Have a blunt closed head injury (i.e. nothing entering the brain);